Files and text are never saved on our server.

 The passive voice detector automatically detects passive voice in a block of text (now with the aid of zombies!).

 Still unsure what is considered passive voice?
 Try the Zombie test.
-If you can add the phrase "by zombies" after the verb and the sentence still makes sense, it's passsive voice.
-The sentence "Every friday he gets paid by Zombies" makes gramatical sense where "Grandma was calling by zombies" does not.
+If you can add the phrase "by zombies" after the verb and the sentence still makes sense, it's passive voice.
+The sentence "Every friday he gets paid by Zombies" makes grammatical sense where "Grandma was calling by zombies" does not.

 To get started enter your text in the Passage to be Analyzed box.
 If you want to leave a passive construction in the text, you can dismiss the warning by clicking on it in the Passive Voice Tab.